garysweaver/irie/README.md

 ### Release Notes

-#### restful_json v3.3
+See the [changelog][changelog] for basically what happened when, and git log for everything else.

+### Upgrading

 In past versions, everything was done to the models whether you wanted it done or not.
 Have been trying to transition away from forcing anything, so starting with v3.3, ensure the following is done.

-If you are using Rails 3.1-3.2 and want to use permitters or strong_parameters in all models:
+If you are using Rails 3.1-3.2 and want to use Permitters or Strong Parameters in all models:

 Make sure you include Strong Parameters: